Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Rental car discounts with National Car Rental and Avis

 The card has a $450 annual fee, which is NOT waived for the first year.
 But the annual travel credit and airport lounge access can more than offset the annual fee!
-That said, if you shy away from premium credit cards with high annual fees, consider the Chase Sapphire Preferred (our #1 card pick for beginners!)
+That said, if you shy away from premium credit cards with high annual fees, consider the Chase Sapphire Preferred Card (our #1 card pick for beginners!)

 Read our full review of the Chase Sapphire Reserve to check out all of the card’s perks!